Malacath-92/Proxy-PDF-Maker/CONTRIBUTING.md

 ### Building

-Run the following commands to configure your projects:
+Open a command prompt in the root of the project.
+Then run the following commands to configure your projects:

 ```sh
 mkdir build